CARES-eskin/StressData/README.md

-# Multimodal physiological and biochemical data measured by CARES platform
+# Multimodal data by CARES platform

 in Nature Electronics